A seven-step guide through the faculty process

 Step 3 - Parish requests formal advice

-You are required to submit your proposal under cover of the Faculty application form and questionnaire.
-Your application must include relevant supporting information.
-You can send the application to the DAC office either in hard copy or via e-mail, but if you choose the latter you must have the agreement of all the petitioners and this must be verified by original signatures at Step 6 below.
+You are required to submit your proposal via the online faculty system.
+Your application must be accompanied by a full set of definitive supporting information, including the outcome of any necessary consultations.
 The DAC reviews applications at its monthly meeting - see the page on meeting dates which also includes details of submission deadlines.

 Step 4 - Parish receives DAC response to their application

-The DAC Office aims to provide a written response to each application within 12 working days of the relevant DAC meeting.
+The DAC Office aims to provide a written response to each application, normally within 12 working days of the relevant DAC meeting.
 The DAC may require additional information from the parish or a change in the proposed specification of the work - in this case the parish will receive an explanatory letter or e-mail.
-If the DAC is able to make a definitive recommendation at the meeting, the DAC Office will send the parish:
+If the DAC is able to make a definitive recommendation at the meeting, the DAC Office will send the relevant documentation to the parish, including public notices.

 Step 5 - Parish displays public notices for 28 days

 The parish must display the public notices in order to allow church members and other interested parties the opportunity to consider the proposals and to raise any objections with the Diocesan Registrar.
-The parish must also display the documents listed on the DAC Certificate.
+The parish must also display the key drawings and associated documents.

 Step 6 - Parish submits papers to Diocesan Registrar